Document the key drivers for the work

 Set community boundary

-Using the Preliminary Scoping Template, develop a proposed geographic boundary by answering the following questions:
+Using the Preliminary Scoping Template, develop a proposed boundary by answering the following questions:

-• Are their existing geographic boundaries that are helping to shape the proposed geographic scope of work (i.e., neighborhood association, business district, special purpose district, watershed, opportunity
+- Is there a pre-defined boundary that matches the proposed geographic scope of work (i.e., neighborhood association, business district, special purpose district, watershed, opportunity zone)?

-• Are there important sites, landmarks, and historic events that are helping to influence the proposed geographic scope of our work (i.e., historic district)?
+- Are there important sites, landmarks, and historic boundaries that are helping to influence the proposed geographic area (i.e., historic district, redlined area)?

-• Are their significant development or infrastructure projects that are shaping the geographic scope of our work (i.e., brownfield site)?
+- Are there significant development or infrastructure projects that are shaping the proposed geographic area (i.e., brownfield site)?

 Engagement